The Many Faces of

 This 6 weeks in-depth portrait class is all about this fantastic medium: charcoal.
 You’ll learn how to draw expressive faces, using a variety of charcoal drawing techniques and different types of charcoal.

-The next session of this class is scheduled to start in September 2019.
+The next session of this class starts September 9, 2019.
 Do you want to be informed when the registration starts?
 Click the button below.

 Here’s a little sneak peek of one of the projects of this class.

 To draw, you must close your eyes and sing.
 PABLO PICASSO

 The Many Faces of Charcoal is an online charcoal portrait course which runs for six weeks.

 Each week we’ll do a full, in-depth project in which we’re going to create a charcoal portrait from start to finish.
 Every project will be different, using different techniques or styles.
 I will show and tell you exactly what I do and why I do it, so you can learn & practice the techniques and implement them in the future in your own style.

 Besides the full-length weekly projects, we will also do weekly warm-up exercises and I will explain all about the materials and supplies.